 - real or implied threat of physical harm.

-Exhibitors in the Exhibit Hall, sponsor or vendor booths, or similar activities are also subject to the Meeting Professional Conduct Policy.
+Exhibitors in the Exhibit Hall, sponsor or vendor booths, or similar activities are also subject to the IADR Professional Conduct at Meetings Policy.
 In particular, exhibitors should not use sexualized images, activities, or other material.
 Booth staff (including volunteers) should not use sexualized clothing, uniforms, or costumes, or otherwise create a sexualized environment.

 Be careful in the words that you choose.
 Harassment committed in a joking manner still constitutes unacceptable behavior.
 Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
-Excessive swearing and offensive jokes are not appropriate for the IADR General Session & Exhibition.
+Excessive swearing and offensive jokes are not appropriate for the IADR General Session & Exhibition and other IADR meetings.

-Retaliation for reporting harassment is a violation of the Meeting Professional Conduct Policy.
+Retaliation for reporting harassment is a violation of the IADR Professional Conduct at Meetings Policy.

-Reporting harassment in bad faith is a violation of the Meeting Professional Conduct Policy.
+Reporting harassment in bad faith is a violation of the IADR Professional Conduct at Meetings Policy.

 4. Consequences of Unacceptable Behavior

-Unacceptable behavior from any participant at the IADR General Session & Exhibition, including attendees, sponsors, exhibitors, contractors, volunteer leaders, vendors, venue staff, and anyone with decision-making authority, will not be tolerated.
+Unacceptable behavior from any IADR meeting participant, including attendees, sponsors, exhibitors, contractors, volunteer leaders, vendors, venue staff, and anyone with decision-making authority, will not be tolerated.

 If a participant engages in unacceptable behavior, IADR reserves the right to take any action IADR deems appropriate.
 IADR reserves the right to remove an individual from the IADR General Session & Exhibition without warning or refund, to prohibit an individual from attendance at future IADR meetings, and to notify the individual’s employer of the action taken.